 In Alabama, we’re making it easier for kids to develop healthy habits.

-More than 530 schools serving over 284,000 students across the state have joined the Alliance’s Healthy Schools Program, creating healthier school environments for children to thrive.
-Since 2007, Alabama schools have been recognized with 46 National Healthy Schools Awards for their outstanding efforts.
+More than 560 schools serving nearly 300,000 students across the state have joined the Alliance’s Healthy Schools Program, creating healthier school environments for children to thrive.
+Since 2007, 33 Alabama schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

-We’ve also made it easier for nearly 730 youth in out-of-school time programs to eat right and move more.
+We’ve also made it easier for over 2,000 youth in 25 out-of-school time programs to eat right and move more.

 As part of our work to reduce calorie consumption along with the country’s three largest soda manufactures, each beverage company is committing to focus its efforts at the community level and specifically in communities where there has been less interest in and/or access to options that help community members reduce their calorie intake.
 Communities within the Montgomery, Alabama area are among the first to see those changes.